 Meet the Liverpool Biennial Critical Friends Group.

 The Critical Friends Group will work together as a specialist steering group made up of people with lived, professional and caring experience of Disability and long-term health conditions.
-They will hold Liverpool Biennial accountable as we transform our engagement with Disabled, d/Deaf, and neuro-divergent communities.
+They will work alongside the Liverpool Biennial team to inspire change across the organisation, as we transform our engagement with Disabled, d/Deaf, and neuro-divergent communities.

-The group will meet 4 times a year and will use their experience to lead decision making related to projects with Disabled, d/Deaf and neuro-divergent artists.
+The group will meet 4 times a year and will use their experience to lead decision making across all projects.

 The group have varied experience across the arts, academia, activism, care, education and health, to ensure we have a broad spectrum of knowledge when creating an inclusive environment for disabled artists, audiences and the team and Board.